mbest1813/documentation/v2/clickstream/sources/android.md

 ### Track Your Users' Actions

 To get to a more complete event tracking analytics setup, you can add a `track` call to your app.
-This will tell Astronomer which actions users are performing in your app.
+This will tell MetaRouter which actions users are performing in your app.
 With `track`, each user action triggers an “event”, which can also have associated properties.

 To start, our SDK can automatically track a few common events (e.g. Application_Installed, Application_Opened, and Application_Updated) - you will just need to enable this option during initialization.